Bill of Sale Forms

 - When is it being sold?

-Follow the steps below to prepare and sell an item using a bill of sale.
+Follow these five (5) steps to prepare, advertise, and sell an item using a bill of sale.

 Step 1 – Prepare

 The seller should make sure that the item for sale looks new and clean.
 Items for sale can be comparable to an investment.
 Putting in money to clean, fix, or update it can pay off in the long term.
 For example, minor repairs to a car can increase its value and make it more likely for buyers to purchase.
 Sellers should consider what is reasonable for them, as well as their bandwidth, to determine the time and energy that they want to put in.